-- Headlight bulb Do not touch the glass part of the headlight bulb to keep it free from oil, otherwise the transparency of the glass, the luminosity of the bulb, and the bulb life will be adversely affected.
-Thoroughly clean off any dirt and fingerprints on the headlight bulb using a cloth moistened with alcohol or thinner. - Headlight lens - · Do not affix any type of tinted film or stickers to the headlight lens. - · Do not use a headlight bulb of a wattage higher than specified.
+Headlight bulb

+Do not touch the glass part of

+the headlight bulb to keep it free

+from oil, otherwise the transpar ency of the glass, the luminosity

+of the bulb, and the bulb life will

+be adversely affected.
+Thoroughly clean off any dirt and fingerprints on the headlight bulb

+using a cloth moistened with al cohol or thinner.

+Headlight lens

+Do not affix any type of tinted film or stickers to the headlight lens.

+Do not use a headlight bulb of a wattage higher than specified.

-- 7. Install the headlight bulb cover by turnina it clockwise. - 8.
+- 1. Do not touch the glass part of the bulb. - 6.
+Connect the headlight coupler. - 7.
+Install the headlight bulb cover by turning it clockwise. - 8.
 Install the panel. - 9.
 Have a Yamaha dealer adjust the headlight beam if necessary.